 It was a crisp December morning when Urban Exodus visited Ashly Langford during her bi-weekly rounds at Shone Farm, Santa Rosa Junior College’s 365-acre agricultural learning center.
 Ashly, along with a fellow student in the Sustainable Agriculture program, set out to pick broccoli Romanesco and purple cauliflower for the school’s CSA boxes.
 Ashly got the farming bug when she was living with her grandparents while attending college.
 Having grown up in the local food rich area of Marin County, California, her early years were spent going to weekly farmer’s markets with her mother.
 She didn’t realize how lucky she was in her youth until she moved to an area where fast food and convenience stores were the primary places to eat.
 Disheartened with her choices, and the state of farming in general, she took the matter into her own hands and built a few raised beds in her grandparent’s yard and began growing fresh, organic produce for herself and her grandparents.
 Once her fingers touched the soil, there was no going back, she knew that learning to farm was the path she wanted to take.
 Ashly enrolled in the Sustainable Agriculture program at Santa Rosa Junior College and relocated to a small community in Sonoma County.
 Now in her final year, she has learned the fundamentals of growing, managing and marketing a small-scale organic agriculture business.
 This diverse program offers students a foundation in plant and soil science, integrated pest management, diverse crop production, and direct marketing strategies while focusing on the ecological underpinnings of agriculture.
 Her courses emphasize the “how-to” aspects of organic farming and gardening, including tillage, compost production, crop planning and production.
 She even took a class on how to safely drive tractors, although she plans to run a no-till operation in the future.
 Santa Rosa Junior College’s Sustainable Ag program is one of the few affordable higher education options for people interested in learning the fundamentals of small-scale sustainable farming in California.
 She works several days a week at Shone Farm, the school’s learning center, and is looking forward to starting her own operation in the future.
 Santa Rosa’s soil and climate make it an incredible place to grow food year round, but the high sticker prices on land often mean that graduates can’t afford the startup costs to establish their own growing operation close by.
 Ashly’s professors drive home that running a profitable farm doesn’t mean having lots of acreage.
 Although she isn’t sure where and when she will plant roots, she hopes she will find a little piece of land in a rural California where she can grow food for her surrounding community and inspire and teach others how to grow their own produce in a sustainable manner.
-(Click here to jump to her interview)

-I actually did not grow up growing my own food although my mom was a bit of a health nut.
+I actually was not raised growing my own food although my mom was a bit of a health nut.
 We would always have fresh produce in the house and definitely no junk food.
 While a good amount of my friends grew up snacking on goldfish and fruit roll-ups, our kitchen was stocked with raisin bread, fruits and wise crackers.
 I would have to sneak the good snacks over at my friends.
 My love and desire to grow produce came way later in my early twenties.
 I’m the first generation farmer in my family.

 What made you decide to get into farming?